 It was a spontaneous decision to see the heritage building of Andul Rajbari.
-Santanu, Anirban and I boarded a local train from Santragachhi and got down after a few stations at Andul.
-By Howrah, it’s a half an hour ride by train.
+Santanu, Anirban, and I boarded a local train from Santragachhi and got down after a few stations at Andul.
+By Howrah, it’s half an hour’s ride by train.

 The Rajbari, disperse over 10 bighas and containing more than 100 rooms, could be reached in about 10 mins in the Andul station in a cycle rickshaw.
 The building is in dilapidated state now but the huge structure and lofty pillars talk of the affluence the royal family needs to have enjoyed in the past.
 It’s heartbreaking to witness the neglect and ill-maintenance that is driving the grand heritage building into ruins.
 The large open ground in front of this Rajbari has now been transformed into a football playing ground for the locals.

-There is precious little history which may be located on the history of this palace.
+There is precious little history that may be located in the history of this palace.
 A signboard in front of the building acknowledges that the palace was built in 1834 by Raja Rajnarayan Roy Bahadur.
-However, from a website (which is the sole reference which I came across online ) I could collect that the Andul Raj Family was founded by Ram Charan Roy before the Battle of Plassey (1757) and the construction of the palace building was launched by Kashinath Roy.
+However, from a website (which is the sole reference which I came across online ) I could collect that the Andul Raj Family was founded by Ram Charan Roy before the Battle of Plassey (1757), and the construction of the palace building was launched by Kashinath Roy.
 However, I couldn’t crosscheck the credibility of the information.
-Interestingly, in a recent article in Times of India on heritage buildings, someone with a surname of Mitra was quoted among the descendants of the Andul Raj Family.
+Interestingly, in a recent article in the Times of India on heritage buildings, someone with the surname of Mitra was quoted among the descendants of the Andul Raj Family.
 Not sure if he goes back to the elongated family or whether the palace changed hands (which appears less probable).

 Only beside the palace construction, there’s an older Annapurna Temple surrounded by Shiva shrines.
 The temple complex also houses an old cannon (supposedly gifted by Lord Clive as per the exact same source mentioned earlier).

 Road: Kolkata is the nearest major town situated only 14 kilometers away.
-Cabs for hire can be found from Kolkata.
+Cabs for hire can be found in Kolkata.

-Raol: Andul channel is your nearest station, which is connected with all the Howrah station.
+Raol: Andul channel is your nearest station, which is connected with all the Howrah stations.
 Regular trains are available from Howrah as well.

 Air: NSCBI Airport is the closest one, situated just 17 kilometers off.
 Cabs are available here as well.